 Recently, Google Chrome pushed a new feature called Mobile Emulation that enables us to see, on Chrome, how a website will react, work, and behave as if in an actual mobile device.
 Sounds cool?
 Well, Let’s see how it works.

-Recommended Reading: 5 (More) Useful Chrome DevTools Tips For Developers
+5 (More) Useful Chrome DevTools Tips for Developers

 To Be Responsive Or Not